 - Submit application materials, including a passport-sized photo, your actual passport, and a postage paid return envelope to the British Consulate in New York.

-- Receive visa in the mail.
+- Receive visa in the mail and check for accuracy.

 Step 7: Manage your expectations for your internship